bcgov/gwa-api/USER-JOURNEY.md

 Go to the `Namespaces` tab, click the `Service Accounts` link, and click the `New Service Account`.
 A new credential will be created - make a note of the `ID` and `Secret`.

-Before the credential can be used, you need to grant it the appropriate Scopes.
-This can be done by going to the `API Access` tab and click the "Manage Resources" for the `Gateway Administration API` product.
+Before the credential can be used, you need to grant it the appropriate permissions.
+This can be done by going to the `API Access` tab and click the "Manage Resources" for the `Gateway Administration API`.
 Click the link that corresponds to your newly created namespace.
 Click the `Grant Service Account Access` and enter in the `ID` and the scopes you want to grant to the Service Account, then click the `Share` button to grant the permissions.

 The available Scopes are:
 | Scope | Permission |